Techniques for Shooting Photographs with Flash

 VIRIN: 200908-D-PA656-0003

-Diffused flash is a technique that requires you to place a diffuser over the flash head to soften the light.
+Diffused flash is a technique accomplished by placing a diffuser over the flash head to soften the light.
 A diffuser works by scattering the light, making it look more natural and softening shadows.
 Use diffused flash anytime you want soft, natural-looking light, indoors or out.

 Photo by: DINFOS PAVILION Team